Labs can make mutant flu viruses again

 Some experts complained that these experiments are risky.

-No lab is 100 percent secure, scientists publish their findings, and there were fears about either an accidental escape of such a killer virus, or the deliberate engineering of one.
+No lab is 100 percent secure, and there were fears about the accidental escape of such a killer virus.
+Plus, scientists publish their findings so there was a worry that someone might use that information to deliberately engineer a mutant viral weapon.

 So 21 experiments were halted in 2014 while various boards and bodies of experts studied the question.